27 Mar Are You Addicted to Heroin After One Use

 - Overdose, sometimes resulting in death

 As you probably guessed from reading this article, the answer to that question is complicated.
 Put simply, it’s impossible to know.
 Some may get hooked after one use, while others may use for a while and quit with no difficulty.
+It is important to emphasize that heroin is an opioid and heroin addiction or any opioid addiction is not something to take lightly as it can result in overdose deaths.

 The truth is that a lot of people who try heroin end up battling an addiction that ruins their life.
 Whether it takes one time using heroin to get addicted or a hundred, you can’t get addicted if you never try it, so it’s always better to stay away.